Feasibility of Acousto-Electric Tomography: Parameters and numerical modeling

-In this section we describe the parameters and phantom we use in our numerical experiments.
-We also briefly discuss our choice of noise model.
-Furthermore, we give a detailed description of the modeling and numerical simulation of the acoustic sources and fields, and the electrical potential and measurements.
+In this section we describe the parameters and phantom used in the numerical experiments.
+Furthermore, we give a detailed description of the modeling and numerical simulation of the acoustic sources and fields, the electrical potential, and the measurements.